Garcia tied for lead going into final round in Mississippi

 Garcia is trying to extend a streak in which he has won somewhere around the world each of the last nine years dating to 2011, which also was the last time he was outside the top 50 in the world.
 Garcia slipped out to No. 51 this week and decided to play the Sanderson Farms Championship for the first time.

-He also reverted to putting with his eyes closed, which he said he has done at various points during his career, including the 2017 Masters that he won in a playoff with Justin Rose.
+Not since that 2017 Masters has he had at least a share of the 54-hole lead on the PGA Tour.

-That Masters is the last time Garcia had a share of the 54-hole lead on the PGA Tour.
+''Just believing in myself, trusting myself.
+That's what I have to do tomorrow, too,'' Garcia said. ''Obviously Sunday it's always a little bit more difficult, but I've got to go out there and go through the same routine and just go with it, even if you stumble a little bit early on or something like that.
+Just believe that what you're doing is right, and that's what I'm going to try to do.''

 Charley Hoffman had a 72 and was four shots behind along with Tyler McCumber, a runner-up last week in the Dominican Republic, who shot 66 to get back in the picture for a final round that figures to be wide open.